Werverton/HomeChallenge/README.md

 .First you need to run the wiremock api to the project be capable of consume the data.

-.The file testing.java in the root has some tests.
+.To run the program you have to run Cliinterface.java located at the root of the project.

 #1.
 How long did you spend on the test?

-I Spent three days.
+I Spent five days.

 #2.
 What would you add if you had more time?

-I would add the cli interface to user can interact or a web interface with react.js.
+I would add a RESTFul routes and a web interface with react.js .

 #3.
 How would you improve the product APIs that you had to consume?